NKSBarker/BC_Risk_Matrix/README.md

 A. Data quality checking
 B. Data manipulation & description
 C. Sampling gap analysis
-D. Evaluation of predictive ability of ranking matrix
+D. Description of rank patterns with forest attributes
 E. Description of bird density patterns
+F. Evaluation of predictive ability of ranking matrix
-F. Bird-habitat density model (BRT)
+G. Bird-habitat density model (BRT)
-G. Matrix derivation
+H. Matrix derivation

 Ideally, if you have the data, you should be able to replicate Nicole's analyses by proceeding from A through G, which are all saved in separate sub-folders.
 This workflow is as yet untested (Aug 20, 2018).

-**Note for Lionel on August 20, 2018: Right now I'm providing cleaned scripts for D, E, F, and G so you can replicate the BC analyses in AB.
+**Note for Lionel on August 20, 2018: Right now I'm providing cleaned scripts for D-H so you can replicate the BC analyses in AB.
 I'll provide RData files of pre-manipulated, pre-checked data so you can test my scripts and see how they work.
 Then you can adapt for your AB datafiles**

 **To that end, Lionel, you should skip right to folder D**